 - The structure will be the physical layout of your plan for all practical purposes;

 - All estimates - be it financial or time centered, are based on the WBS.

 Sequentially, you can dice the mountain that your project is, into smaller, seemingly possible chunks and then decide its owners and outcomes in the next few steps.

 Based on the WBS, the next step is then to spread out the tasks and make owners for the most important items.
 This includes understanding task dependencies, the logical course they must take and the effort hours that they each require.

 For example, with a website development project, while the UX Design side of things can be decided through the WBS itself, the smaller milestones in terms of the pages to be designed or the physical attributes of the page can be tackled in this step.
-This helps plan your scheduled with centralized structure and prioritize tasks systematically.
-In addition, if your team subscribes to the agile culture, you can throw open the tasklist with the freedom to have individual owners.
-However, if you happen to have a traditional hierarchy, you can then opt to entrust respective team leaders with the WBS breakdown and expectperiodic updates, thereafter.
+This helps plan you're scheduled with a centralized structure and prioritizes tasks systematically.
+In addition, if your team subscribes to the agile culture, you can throw open the task list with the freedom to have individual owners.
+However, if you happen to have a traditional hierarchy, you can then opt to entrust respective team leaders with the WBS breakdown and expect periodic updates, thereafter.

 3. Allocate resources in terms of skill matches